RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 ```

 * Check the value of `input_dir` in the DataWindowConfig for any errors, and that the files within the directory are in
-one of two formats (structured or unstructured) described in the [DataWindow Config](#datawindow-config) section.
+one of two formats (structured or unstructured) described in the [DataWindowConfig](#datawindowconfig) section.
 Use the appropriate value for the `structured` parameter of DataWindowConfig.

 * When working with structured directories, ensure that all API 1000 (API M) files are in a directory called `api1000`
 and all API 900 files are in a directory called `api900`.
-API 1000 files normally end in `.rdvxm` and API 900 files
-normally end in `.rdvxz`
+API 1000 files end in `.rdvxm` and API 900 files end in `.rdvxz`

 * Adjust the start and end datetime values of DataWindow, as described in the
 [Strongly Recommended Config Parameters](#strongly-recommended-config-parameters) section.